As soon as we get a whiff of Autumn air around here, I'm ready to start making spicy pumpkin soup.

 - 50g (2oz) butter

-- 3 tablespoons Madras curry paste (Alternative: Marsala paste for milder taste)
+- 3 tablespoons Madras curry paste (Alternative: Marsala paste for a milder taste)

 - 400ml can coconut milk